BrendanNeufeld/RFduino-Scavenger-Hunt/README.md

 $ gulp install
 ```

 Add your mobile app platforms then install the cordova rfduino plugin.
-Note: I had to fork the [original repo](https://github.com/don/cordova-plugin-rfduino/tree/master/examples/button) in order to fix a bug, so install the plugin from my [forked repo](https://github.com/BrendanNeufeld/cordova-plugin-rfduino).
+Note: I had to fork the [original repo](https://github.com/don/cordova-plugin-rfduino/tree/master/examples/button) in order to fix a bug, so install the plugin from my [forked repo](https://github.com/BrendanNeufeld/cordova-plugin-rfduino) as follows.

 ```bash
 $ cordova platform add ios